sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ![chisel_socks_2](assets/Vulnhub-walkthrough-safeharbor1/Vulnhub-walkthrough-safeharbor1_7.png)

 Phew!
 That was a bit complex but let's see if the socks proxy works.
-Let's check if

 ```
 root@kali:~# netstat -antp | grep 14000
 tcp        0      0 127.0.0.1:14000         0.0.0.0:*               LISTEN      8203/./chisel_linux
 ```

 Port 14000 has opened up on my Kali machine, let me add it to the proxychains configuration file to use that as my socks5 proxy.
-If this works, I should be able to use proxychains to continue moving laterally.
+If this works, I will be able to use proxychains to continue moving laterally.

+**Note:** If you want to use Metasploit's database, you should add the last line in the proxychain configuration file to ignore proxying localhost connections.

 ```